-The Data Hog Plus (DH+) RS232 port can range in speed from 300 to 2Mbps (115Kbps is the max supported by many other products) with optional auto-baud rate detection.
-The RS232 port is normally used to connect the DH+ to a computer or any other device with a compatible port that you want to control, adapt, convert, or store data from.
+The Data Hog Plus (DH+) USB port and RS232 port can range in speed from 300 to 2Mbps (115Kbps is the max supported by many other products) with optional auto-baud rate detection.
+The USB/RS232 ports are normally used to connect the DH+ to a computer or any other device with a compatible port that you want to control, adapt, convert, or store data from.

-The DH+ supports a set of terminal commands that any program or system can send while in "Command Mode".
-By default, command mode becomes active when the DH+ receives a single Ctrl+E character (0x05) which is usually sent by a computer running a terminal program like "D-Terminal" while plugged into the RS232 port (usually through a NULL-MODEM adapter) or through the logic level serial port.
+The DH+ supports a set of terminal commands that any program or communication system can send while it is in "Command Mode".
+By default, command mode becomes active when the DH+ receives a single Ctrl+E character (0x05) which is usually sent by a computer running a terminal program like "D-Terminal" while plugged into the USB port or the RS232 port (usually through a NULL-MODEM adapter) or through the logic level serial port.